surfstudio/NodeKit/TechDocs/Usage.md

 let service = ExampleService()

 let subscription1 = service.getUser(by: "1")
-    .sink { user in // <-- New Task is created and process called }
+    .sink { user in // <-- New Task is created and process is called }

 let subscription2 = service.getUser(by: "2")
-    .sink { user in // <-- New Task is created and process called }
+    .sink { user in // <-- New Task is created and process is called }

 // Cancel the first task